I'm sure many things on this list are also frustrating you. I promise I will work

 The Council has long struggled with its finances and to provide all the basic services the community deserves.
 It’s time to seriously pursue resource-sharing opportunities with neighbouring councils on everything from sharing the costs of a planning hub to landfill, rubbish collection, dog management and recreation and sporting grounds’ management.
 For example, do cities with a common border need two workshop depots and two fleets of cars?

 Ratepayers rightly demand value for their annual rates and the opportunities for cost savings and service improvements are significant.
-Glenorchy just needs the leadership and the will to grasp them.
+Glenorchy just needs the leadership and the will to grasp those opportunities.

 Traffic congestion and solutions to public transport are a massive issue for all of us, no less in Glenorchy City.